Distributional Active Inference: A Rigorous Formulation of Active Inference

 Maximizing this functional with respect to $Q$ minimizes the Kullback-Leibler divergence $\mathrm{KL}(P_Q(Y,S)||P(Y,S|x))$, as this quantity equals the Jensen gap between $\log P(X)$ and $L(x,P_W,P_Q)$.
 AIF is defined as an extension of variational inference to control problems in which the transition kernel and the policy are jointly optimized with the same ELBO.
 AIF aims to solve ${P_Q := \arg \max_{\bar{P}_Q} L(x,P_{W},\bar{P}_Q)}$ with

-where the $\mathrm{do}(X \sim P_{\mathrm{new}})$ operator denotes a \emph{stochastic intervention} \citep{pearl1995causal,eberhardt2007interventions} to the causal graph of $P_W$ such that the distribution of variable $X$ is replaced by $P_{\mathrm{new}}$.
-The intervention $\mathrm{do}(S \sim P_Q)$ is intended to incorporate the effect of past observations on future predictions.
+where the intervention $\mathrm{do}(S \sim P_Q)$ is intended to incorporate the effect of past observations on future predictions.
+Up to a sign, the exponent above coincides with the expected free energy (EFE) of conventional active inference \citep{friston2015active}; we adopt the ELBO formulation here for closer alignment with the variational-inference machinery used in the rest of the paper.
 A model equipped with such a prior would favor a world model whose predicted observations best fit it.
 This principle is known in cognitive neuroscience as \emph{predictive coding} \citep{rao1999predictive, friston2009free}.
 AIF implements a particular way of predictive coding by intervening into the world model used in the ELBO with a \emph{desired state distribution} $P_R(X)$, which plays the role of the reward function in RL.
 The canonical AIF prior construction applies the product rule over the approximate world model in the reverse direction

 which yields an approximate posterior $\widetilde{P}(Y,S|X)$ and the corresponding prior $\widetilde{P}(X)$.
 The prior $\widetilde{P}(X)$ is then intervened by $P_R$.
 We now point to an overlooked matter in the AIF literature.
 Due to the equality imposed by the product rule, the intervention on $X$ yields (see \cref{sec:factorization_appx}):